inkydragon/tex-by-topic-cn/chap6.md

-In vertical mode TEX inserts glue to keep boxes at a certain distance from each other.
+In vertical mode \TeX\  inserts glue to keep boxes at a certain distance from each other.

 This glue is influenced by the height of the current item and the depth of the previous one.